-When a U.S. employer considers hiring a foreign-born worker, an inevitable part of the analysis will be how much to pay that person.
-It's not as simple as choosing an amount that fits your own company's pay scale.
-As part of the H-1B petition process, you will have to file a Labor Condition Application with the Department of Labor (DOL) to certify that you will pay the sponsored H-1B employee the higher of the "actual wage" at your workplace or the "prevailing wage" in the industry.
+When a U.S. employer considers hiring a foreign-born worker using an H-1B visa, an inevitable part of the analysis will be how much to pay that person.
+It's not as simple as choosing an amount that fits your own company's pay scale, however.
+As part of the H-1B petition process, you will have to file what's called a "Labor Condition Application" (LCA) with the Department of Labor (DOL) to certify that you will pay the sponsored H-1B employee the higher of the "actual wage" at your workplace or the "prevailing wage" in the industry.

 You first would need to determine whether you have other employees with the same qualifications performing the same job as the H-1B worker.
 If so, the wage paid to those workers is the "actual wage."

 The "actual wage" definition can create practical difficulties, especially for small employers.
-While in theory it may be possible to have a number of employees with the same qualifications and performing the same job duties, in practice, most employers have job families that include a variety of individual job descriptions.
+While in theory it might be possible to have a number of employees with the same qualifications and performing the same job duties, in practice, most employers have job families that include a variety of individual job descriptions.

 Even after calculating the actual wage, you will need to compare it to the prevailing wage.
 If the prevailing wage is higher than the actual wage, you'll need to pay the H-1B worker the prevailing wage.

 The "prevailing wage" is either the applicable wage under a collective bargaining agreement (such as for a public school teacher) or, if there is no union, the average wage paid to workers in a particular occupation in a specific geographic location.

 For the latter situation, you can determine the prevailing wage in one of three ways:

 The DOL's criteria that a private wage survey must satisfy are the following: